w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 ---

-## Binding Comparison: LoRaWAN and Modbus
+## Binding Comparison

-This section compares which UC3-relevant `map` terms already have counterparts in the LoRaWAN (`lorav:*`) and Modbus (`modv:*`) binding context definitions.
-Only terms needed for use case 3 are shown here.
+This section compares which UC3-relevant `map` terms already have counterparts in other binding context definitions.
+Only terms needed for user story 3 are shown here.

 ### LoRaWAN